$k$-center Clustering under Perturbation Resilience: -center under perturbation resilience

-In this section, we provide efficient algorithms for finding $\OPT$ for symmetric and asymmetric instances of $k$-center under $2$-perturbation resilience.
-Our result directly improves on the result of Balcan and Liang for symmetric $k$-center under $(1+\sqrt{2})$-perturbation resilience~\cite{balcan2012clustering}.
-We also show that it is NP-hard to recover $\OPT$ even in the symmetric $k$-center instance under $(2-\epsilon)$-approximation stability.
-As an immediate consequence, our results are tight for both perturbation resilience and approximation stability, for symmetric and asymmetric $k$-center instances.
+In this section, we provide efficient algorithms for finding the optimal clustering for symmetric and asymmetric instances of $k$-center under $2$-perturbation resilience.
+Our results directly improve on the result by \cite{balcan2012clustering} for symmetric $k$-center under $(1+\sqrt{2})$-perturbation resilience.
+We also show that it is NP-hard to recover $\OPT$ even for symmetric $k$-center instance under $(2-\delta)$-perturbation resilience.
+As an immediate consequence, our results are tight for both symmetric and asymmetric $k$-center instances.
 This is the first problem for which the exact value of perturbation resilience is found ($\alpha=2$), where the problem switches from efficiently computable to NP-hard.

-In the remainder of this section, first we show that any $\alpha$-approximation algorithm returns the optimal solution for $\alpha$-perturbation resilient instances.
+First, we show that any $\alpha$-approximation algorithm returns the optimal solution for $\alpha$-perturbation resilient instances.
 An immediate consequence is an algorithm for symmetric $k$-center under 2-perturbation resilience.
-Then we provide a novel algorithm for asymmetric $k$-center under 2-perturbation resilience.
+Next, we provide a novel algorithm for asymmetric $k$-center under 2-perturbation resilience.
+Finally, we show hardness of $k$-center under $(2-\delta)$-PR.